 How do I know if I qualify for the program?

-K9s For Warriors provides for servicemembers who became disabled while serving our country on or after 9/11/01.
-Applicants must have a verified clinical diagnosis of PTSD, TBI, or MST to qualify for our program.
-At this time, K9s For Warriors does not provide service dogs to individuals who are legally blind or hearing impaired.
+K9s For Warriors provides highly trained, accredited Service Dogs for servicemembers who became disabled while serving our country on or after 9/11/01.
+The disability does not have to be combat related.
+Applicants must have a verified, clinical diagnosis of PTSD, TBI, or MST to qualify for our program.
+At this time, K9s For Warriors does not provide Service Dogs to individuals who are legally blind or hearing impaired.
 We accept applications from all 50 states.
+Qualifying veterans can apply here.

 What is the application process like?